Arka-Codes/Final-Org-Don-Proj/README.md

 Please note the following:
 Store all the files in a folder named "OrgDonProj" and open that specific folder in VSCode.

+The created database can be viewed in a table format by using an application for sqlite called DB Browser (SQLite).